vicktor9450/VIPERA/README.md

 The global template is located under the `~/.vipera` path.
 Please don't change it!

-You can put your own templates under a local `.viper` folder inside your Xcode project.
+You can put your own templates under a local `.vipera` folder inside your Xcode project.

 VIPERA will use every `*.swift` file as a template source.